framer/framer-x-for-teams-docs/content/Loader.md

  *
  * Change the override names and file name if yours is different */
-// import { Primary, Secondary, Destructive } from "./Examples";
+// import { Primary, Secondary } from "./Examples";

 /**
  * This import allows us to use colors from the Loupe Store Package